By Brenna Hughes Neghaiwi and Rupert Pretterklieber

 It now costs the equivalent of 30.7 annual rental payments to purchase a comparable home, according to UBS's second-quarter real estate bubble index, the highest purchase-price-to-rent ratio in a 36-year survey and above the previous peak of March 1989 at almost the height of the earlier real estate bubble.

 "There will have to be a price correction in the investment business.
-The appetite for real estate investment is so large that it's caused large distortions," Axa's <AXAF.PA> head of Swiss real estate, Ernst Schaufelberger, said.
+The appetite for real estate investment is so large that it's caused large distortions," Axa's

 "Many private (investors) are taking on a lot of debt."